Characters: The Secret World The Big Three

 - Color Motif: The Dragon have a specific attachment to the colour green.
 Their logo is green; the Child, Bong Cha, the Monks and most of the operatives wear green to some extent or another; their headquarters are furnished with green furniture; the district of Seoul where the headquarters are concealed is lit by green lamps; even Chaos magic - a favoured school of magic for Dragon operatives - is coloured green.

 - Complexity Addiction: Justified.
 One of the Dragon's purposes is to model behavior, and specifically complex behavior.
 An overly complex plan is part of the point, or even the whole point, as it tests their existing models.

-- Cryptic Conversation: A lot of their operatives speak in this fashion; even their text messages read like this.
+- Cryptic Conversation: A lot of their operatives speak in this fashion.
+Even their text messages read this way.

-- For Want of a Nail: Some of their gambits are modeled on these kind of events.
+- For Want of a Nail: Some of their gambits are modelled on these kind of events.

 - Nothing Is Scarier: The Silent Monks do not — can not — talk, and are all the more effective at interrogation for that, as a Krieg's informant/stalker found out the hard way.
 The minimal information even Dragon characters find about the organization's long-term goals makes them particularly frightening, as well.